girder/girder/docs/plugin-development.rst

 .. note:: Packages installed into Girder's scope can possibly overwrite an alternate
           version of the same package.
 Care should be taken to only list packages here that are not already provided by Girder's own build time dependencies.

+Controlling the Build Output
+****************************

+In the plugin config's `webpack` section, you can set the `webpack.output` property to control the name of the plugin bundle file.
+By default this value is `plugin`, so that the resulting file will be `clients/web/static/build/plugins/MY_PLUGIN/plugin.min.js`.
+Girder automatically detects such files named `plugin.min.js` and automatically loads them into the main web client.

+To create an "external" plugin, simply change the output name to any other value.
+One reasonable choice is `index`.
+These plugins can be used to create wholly independent web clients that don't explicitly depend on the core Girder client being loaded.

 Executing custom Grunt build steps for your plugin
 **************************************************